Canon M3 vs Fujifilm X-M1

-The Canon EOS M3 and the Fujifilm X-M1 are two digital cameras that were officially introduced, respectively, in February 2015 and June 2013.
+The Canon EOS M3 and the Fujifilm X-M1 are two digital cameras that were announced, respectively, in February 2015 and June 2013.
 Both the M3 and the X-M1 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Fujifilm provides 16 MP.
+The Canon has a resolution of 24 megapixels, whereas the Fujifilm provides 16 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-M1 is somewhat larger (4 percent) than the Canon M3.
 However, the X-M1 is markedly lighter (10 percent) than the M3.
 In this context, it is worth noting that neither the M3 nor the X-M1 are weather-sealed.